The Anderson Model of Burnout and Personal Recovery™

 At this stage, professional and medical support is essential.
 Even a holiday won't "fix" this.

+Recovery is a process of rebuilding resilience, resourcefulness, personal identity, and sustainable habits at every single stage of the downward spiral.
 The Anderson Model of Burnout and Personal Recovery™ shows four restorative phases:

 The Healing Phase